 - Describe your first experiences with money as a child.
 Did that experience give you negative or positive feelings towards money?

 - How did your parents interact with money when you were a child?

 - Write about how creating a budget plan could help you improve your finances.

 8. Personal Growth Journal

 Growing as a human being isn’t always easy, and success doesn’t just happen overnight in our lives.
-Keeping a personal growth journal helps you move forward in your life, improving yourself, learning lessons from what happens in your daily life, and discovering who you are as a person.
+Keeping a personal growth journal helps you move forward in your life, improve yourself, learn lessons from what happens in your daily life, and discover who you are as a person.
 You’ll build more confidence, change negative mindsets, and work towards creating a life you love.

 Personal Growth Journal Prompts:

 - What things do I need to let go of in my life?